 What will field study be like?

-The week in-country will include various site visits to the corporate sponsor (Education First) and with local experts and small group meetings with the Northeastern faculty and classmates.
+The week in-country will include site visits to New College of the Humanities, Northeastern’s new London Campus, US Embassy in London, and with local experts and small group meetings with the Northeastern faculty and classmates.
 This creates a real-life international business scenario that employees around the world encounter on a daily basis – that is: working with international teams, based in different time-zones, working within the context of different cultures, in order to achieve a common business goal that will increase efficiency and/or solve the issue at hand.

-Summer 2019 will focus on Global Innovation and the problems of practice will follow the working themes of:
+Spring 2020 will focus on UK’s Renewable Energy Strategy and the problem of practice will follow the working theme of offshore wind energy.

 Will this course be offered again?

-Yes, annually.
-This is the fifth year of on-location international classes.
+Yes, twice a year.
+This is the sixth year of on-location international classes.
 CPS is committed to providing short-term international opportunities for students.
-IFSE will run as an 8-week, online class for all participants in the summer quarter of the CPS graduate calendar/schedule.

 How to Apply

-- Discuss INT 6900 with your academic advisor to determine how it fits into your academic program.
+- Discuss IFSE with your Academic Advisor to determine how fits into your academic program.